Four Lessons in Fitness

-At that moment, her 7 year old son ran in the house bursting with excitement.
+At that moment, her seven-year-old son ran into the house, bursting with excitement.
 "Sarah, Tony and Matt are going to the skateboard park to play.
 Can I go too?"

 "Of course."
 My friend said, "Just make sure to bring your helmet."

 Bam!
 He was off.
 Running and skating as fast as his legs could carry him.
-For the next two hours he exercised at least 800 calories off and didn't think for minute it was "work".
+For the next two hours, he exercised at least 800 calories off and didn't think for a minute it was "work."

 That was the secret my friend had to learn.
 She had to stop looking at diet and exercise as a chore and turn it into something she looked forward to.
 She should approach it from the perspective of a child.

 Start by giving yourself rewards.
-Put up a 30 day calendar on the refrigerator and buy yourself a box of stick on stars.
-Every time you eat a healthy meal (lower in fat, sugar and under 500 calories) put a silver star on the day.
+Put up a 30-day calendar on the refrigerator and buy yourself a box of stick-on stars.
+Every time you eat a healthy meal (lower in fat, sugar and under 500 calories), put a silver star on the day.
 Every time you eat something not on your diet, put a red star on the day.
-Whenever you go 3 consecutive days with nothing but silver stars, give yourself a gold star for your efforts.
+Whenever you go three consecutive days with nothing but silver stars, give yourself a gold star for your efforts.

 Lesson one.
-Don't punish yourself when you don't succeed, reward yourself when you do well.
+Don't punish yourself when you fail.
+Reward yourself when you do well.
 Looking forward to gold stars is a lot better than feeling guilty every time you slip.

 Next, I needed to put a limit to the time my friend spent watching television or playing on the computer.
-Once a week she would down with her son and they looked at the TV listings to see for what's coming up.
+Once a week, she would sit down with her son.
+They looked at the TV listings to see what's coming up.
 He's only allowed to watch 8 hours of TV a week, so he chooses carefully.
 (Did you know the average American watches over 40 hours of television a week?
 No wonder most people don't have time to workout!)